-The closet under our stairs has been slowly grating on my nerves for months.
-The closet is about 4 feet wide, and about 6 feet deep, and has serious design flaws.
-For example, the coat rack rod was hung way far from the door, about 4 feet, and then there was another 2 feet after that under the slope.
+This closet is about 4 feet wide, and about 6 feet deep, and has serious design flaws.
+As you can see, the coat rack rod was hung way far back from the door, about 4 feet, and then there was another 2 feet after that under the slope.
 That caused a massive pile up of junk between the door and the coat rack.

 One night last year, I was trying to hide Christmas presents in there, and I almost broke my ankle.
 No joke.

 The Saturday before Christmas, Doug took my son to 2 birthday parties, and I decided I’d had it.
 I demoed the closet and texted him a pic of the empty closet saying “Merry Christmas”.
-3 days later, I had a new custom closet.
+3 days later, I had a brand new custom closet under the stairs.
 Yipee!!